The Jenin Horse

-The Jenin Horse (حصان جنين), also known by its Arabic name Al-Hissan (The Horse), was a sculpture built in 2003 in Jenin, Palestine, out of scrap metal from houses and vehicles destroyed by the Israel Defense Forces (IDF) during the Second Intifada.
-One piece of the horse came from the Palestine Red Crescent Society (PRCS) ambulance which was attacked by the IDF, killing Khalil Suleiman in 2002.
-Considered a landmark of Jenin, the sculpture was dismantled by the IDF on October 29, 2023.
+The Jenin Horse (حصان جنين), also known by the Arabic name Al-Hissan (The Horse), was a sculpture built in 2003 in Jenin, Palestine, out of metal salvaged from areas destroyed in the Second Intifada.
+Sponsored by the Goethe-Institut in Ramallah, the sculpture was designed by German artist Thomas Kilpper, who assembled it with the assistance of local youth.
+Part of the horse came from a Palestine Red Crescent Society (PRCS) ambulance which had been attacked by the Israel Defense Forces (IDF) in March 2002, killing doctor Khalil Suleiman.
+The sculpture was installed in a roundabout at the entrance of the Jenin refugee camp, where it stood for 20 years.